3 Ways That Your Pet Can Heal Your Mind and Body

 Research explains how pets can boost our mental and physical well-being.

 Why is it we are so connected to our pets?
 I have friends who speak of their “fur babies” with as much affection as parents talking about their human babies.
-Social media accounts are often devoted to our beloved companions with videos of cat antics going viral.
+Social media accounts are often devoted to our beloved companions, with videos of cat antics often going viral.

-Our connections to our pets can help heal our bodies
+1. Our connections to our pets can help heal our bodies.

-Our connections to our pets can help heal our emotions
+2. Our connections to our pets can help heal our emotions.

-Our connections to our pets can connect us to each other
+3. Our connections to our pets can connect us to each other.

 One way we connect to one another is through shared interests.
 When you walk your dog, who do you see?
 Maybe a friend or perhaps a new neighbor.
 Even something as routine as a daily dog walk can create an opportunity for meeting another fellow dog lover.
 Dog parks are a place for dogs and their owners alike to make a new friend.
 Wherever it happens, dogs are a strong motivation for getting out of the house.

-Our pets’ health and happiness should be a priority too
+4. Our pets’ health and happiness should be a priority, too.

 As much as we love our pets, remember, they are not furry humans.
 Most of us have the best intentions when caring for our pets.
 However, some of the practices that are beneficial to humans may be inappropriate or harmful to our pets.
-So, recognize ways in which your relationships with your pets, while serving your needs, might not be in their best interest.
+Thus, it's critical to recognize ways in which your relationships with your pets, while serving your needs, might not be in their best interest.